 It's also worth telling students directly that if they can craft one sentence they can craft a whole paragraph.
 And what would stop them from writing a whole essay well?
 Plus, the power of crafting a single sentence is that students can start to see that they are able to write well.
 If you can write one sentence well, you are a writer.
 You just have to keep doing what you just did.

 Want to see how this works?
-Download my free lesson on vivid verbs and embrace lead your students in embracing those small wins today.
+Download my free unit on vivid verbs and embrace lead your students in embracing those small wins today.

 2.)
 Have students reflect on their work from a single class period and highlight one meaningful thing they did that class period.

 Far too often, the end of the class period seems to assault us unexpectedly "Ah!
 There's the bell."
 But it's worth taking the last few minutes of class to allow students to reflect on one thing they accomplished that class period and acknowledge it, at least to themselves and maybe to the entire class.